 From a sociocultural perspective, learning to read is contextually situated, thus parents and their family circumstances are an important consideration when developing understandings as teachers and educators.
 Bronfenbrenner (1996) asserted that there is a reciprocal and changing interplay amongst differing individuals and the environment that they are situated within.
 These environmental influences, that Bronfenbrenner refers to as significant others, are of importance relative to the developing child, as within these ongoing interactions are the belief systems and attitudes to learning, inherent in them.

 A social constructivist view of learning to read is that it is shaped through interactions with others (Cullen, 2002).
 Vygotsky’s (1978) theoretical perspective is pivotal to understanding the ongoing impact of these socio-cultural interactions, particularly his conceptions of the zone of proximal development where fellow students and teachers work alongside the learner to scaffold and extend new knowledge.
 A wide range of literacy experiences in the community, at home and through family and social interactions all shape and influence a young adolescent’s interest and engagement in reading (Nystrand, 2006).
 These parental and social constructs can significantly affect adolescent reading habits (Conlon, Zimmer-Gembeck, Creed, & Tucker, 2006; Klauda, 2009).
 When parents actively create a home environment that is rich in literacy resources that match the ability and interests of their child, the child is more likely to view reading positively (Klauda, 2009).
 Similarly, parental attitudes to reading and the beliefs of significant others also impact adolescent reading habits.
 Klauda (2009) contended that if those close to developing readers, value reading then an adolescent is also more likely to value reading.
-Within this, parents need to present a constant opinion on the value of reading.
+Alongside this, parents need to present a constant opinion on the value of reading.
 Young adolescents’ attitudes to reading are changeable.
 When parents promote and encourage reading throughout childhood and adolescence, positive attitudes towards reading continue.
 Reading can be viewed as a social activity with regular reading-based interaction with peers and family members (Klauda, 2009).

 There is an intricate strata of elements that contribute to our expertise in improving the reading achievement of students (Weigel, Martin, & Bennett, 2005; Wylie & Hodgen, 2007).
 Parents’ attitudes towards reading, the home and community environments and home-school relationships are wider contextual dynamics that can support reading.
 The connection between parents’ attitudes to and abilities in reading can influence their involvement in their young adolescent’s reading development (Fletcher, Parkhill, Fa'afoi, & Taleni, 2006; Parkhill, Fletcher, & Fa’afoi, 2005; Wylie & Hodgen, 2007).